Pasteurization: Pasteurization process

 General overview of the pasteurization process.
 The milk starts at the left and enters the piping with functioning enzymes that, when heat-treated, become denatured and stop functioning.
 This prevents pathogen growth by stopping the functionality of the cell.
 The cooling process helps stop the milk from undergoing the Maillard reaction and caramelization.

 Pasteurization is a mild heat treatment of liquid foods (both packaged and unpackaged) where products are typically heated to below 100 C. The heat treatment and cooling process are designed to inhibit a phase change in the product.
 The acidity of the food determines the parameters (time and temperature) of the heat treatment as well as the duration of shelf life.
 Parameters also take into account nutritional and sensory qualities that are sensitive to heat.

 In acidic foods (with pH of 4.6 or less), such as fruit juice and beer, the heat treatments are designed to inactivate enzymes (pectin methylesterase and polygalacturonase in fruit juices) and destroy spoilage microbes (yeast and lactobacillus).
 Due to the low pH of acidic foods, pathogens cannot grow.
 The shelf-life is thereby extended by several weeks.
 In less acidic foods (with pH greater than 4.6), such as milk and liquid eggs, heat treatments are designed to destroy pathogens and spoilage organisms (yeast and molds).
 Not all spoilage organisms are destroyed under pasteurization parameters, so subsequent refrigeration is necessary.

 High-temperature short-time (HTST) pasteurization, such as that used for milk (71.5 C for 15 seconds) ensures the safety of milk and provides a refrigerated shelf life of approximately two weeks.
-In ultra-high-temperature (UHT) pasteurization, milk is pasteurized at 135 C for 1–2 seconds.
+In ultra-high-temperature (UHT) processing, milk is sterilized at 135 C for 1–2 seconds.
 Along with special packaging this extends shelf life to three months without refrigeration.